The creation of online tax preparation was genius. It allows people to file their taxes from the comfort of their home.

 Turbo Tax Premier Edition

 The Turbo Tax Premier Edition is for those with investment holdings.
-It’s for those with real estate holdings over and above a primary home too.
+Also, it’s for those with real estate holdings over and above a primary home.

 This program offers step-by-step guidance in adding in new rental properties.
 This is a nice addition if you use Premier every year.
 Bonus: you have full access to the on-demand help center.

 The Self-Employed Edition has everything the Premier Edition has.
 It includes these additional features as well:

 - Specific guidance for business owners.
 Good for freelancers and independent contractors.

 - Guidance on deductions specific to your particular industry.

 - Expense tracking, mileage tracking, etc. from QuickBooks Self-Employed.